RDiamonds/Kryptoz-World/README.md

 ✅ Font support - pack comes with 5 extra fonts
 ✅ New combat mechanic and animation
 ✅ Upgrade your stats like in RPG games
-✅ Minimap and World map
+✅ Mini map and World map
+✅ More villagers type
 ✅ 3D skin
 ✅ Backpacks and bundles
 ✅ [See more available mods here](https://github.com/RDiamonds/Kryptoz-World/wiki/Mods-list)